chaintope/esplora-tapyrus/README.md

   - A map of blockhash to txids is kept in the database under the prefix `X`.
   - Block stats metadata (number of transactions, size and weight) is kept in the database under the prefix `M`.

-  With these new indexes, bitcoind is no longer queried to serve user requests and is only polled periodically for new blocks and for syncing the mempool.
+  With these new indexes, tapyrusd is no longer queried to serve user requests and is only polled periodically for new blocks and for syncing the mempool.

 ### CLI options